prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

 ## **Introduction**

-Transition your initial hand-drawn prototype into medium-fidelity digital wireframes using Figma.
+Transition your initial hand-drawn or low-fidelity Figma prototype into medium-fidelity digital wireframes using Figma.
 This phase focuses on integrating user insights from your testing session, and applying design principles to refine the app's user flow and interface for an optimal user experience.

 ## **Task Overview**